zonArt/openlp/documentation/manual/source/configure.rst

 them and they are controlled from within OpenLP.
 Please remember that in order to use this function, you must have Impress, PowerPoint or PowerPoint Viewer installed on your computer because OpenLP uses these programs to open and run the presentation.
-You may select your default controller here in this tab.
+You may select your default controllers here in this tab.

 Advanced
 ^^^^^^^^